 If October 31st fell on a school day, all the kids would come in dressed up in costumes.
 That is, until one parent objected.
 So as not to single out one child, this meant that all of us were prohibited from wearing costumes on Halloween.
 Somehow, I gleaned the information that the parent, whoever they were, had objected on religious grounds – and I remember wondering “What’s the harm in having fun and putting on costumes?”.

 Over the years, I’ve learned that this parent wasn’t the only person to object to Halloween.
 I’ve encountered a number of people who think it promotes evil and immorality to children, usually (if not aways) on religious grounds.
-A good example of the reasons some people feel his way about Halloween can be found here, in an article by the Reverend J John titled ‘Six reasons why I believe Halloween is far from harmless‘, published in 2013 in The Mirror.
+A comprehensive list of reasons some people feel his way about Halloween can be found here, in an article by the Reverend J John titled ‘Six reasons why I believe Halloween is far from harmless‘, published in 2013 in The Mirror.

 I thought I would have a go at defending Halloween, and explaining why I think it’s such an important and exciting holiday for children, responding to various arguments I’ve heard for why some people think it’s harmful.